pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 const tracer = appsignal.tracer();
 ```

-If the agent is currently inactive (you must actively set it as such by setting `active: true`), then the AppSignal client will return an instance of `NoopTracer`, which is safe to call within your code as if the agent were currently active but does not record any data.
+If the agent is currently inactive (you must set it as such yourself, by setting `active: true`), then the AppSignal client will return a tracer object that does nothing.
+It is safe to call this tracer object within your code as you would if the integration was active, but it will not record any data.

 ## Creating and using a Span